andrechristikan/ack-nestjs-boilerplate-docs/getting-started/readme.md

 <!-- tabs:end -->

-And the test will passed 100%, if all steps correct.
+And if all steps are followed correctly, the test will be 100% success.

 ## Run Project

 > If mongodb version < 5, [please read section for adjust mongoose setting.](/getting-started/adjust-mongoose-setting)

 Finally, Cheers 🍻🍻 !!! we passed all steps.\
-Now we can run ack-nestjs-boilerplate-mongoose with yarn and use all features.
+Now we can run ack-nestjs-boilerplate-mongoose with yarn and use all of its features.

 <!-- tabs:start -->